^

 Hepatitis B

-• Nausea, sometimes to vomiting;
+• Nausea, sometimes to the point of vomiting;

-• Sore joints;
+• Aches in the joints;

-• Depigmentation of feces and staining of urine in a dark color;
+• Depigmentation of feces and dark-colored urine;

-• Splenomegaly (enlargement of the size of the spleen);
+• Splenomegaly (enlargement of the spleen);

 Hepatitis C